 Note: There are a few food and refreshment stalls outside and the museum has toilet facilities

 The Black Temple isn’t really a temple, it’s actually a museum built in the shape of one.
 Referred to as “The Black House”, it’s true name is Baan Dam Museum (Baan means house and “Dam” is black).
-Most tours stop here, but if, like us, you are doing it yourself, be warned … it’s difficult to find!
+Most tours stop here, but if you are doing it yourself, be warned … it’s difficult to find!

 Opening Hours: Unsure but possibly 9am – 6pm

 This newly constructed site is an absolute must-see, you get 3-in-1 here!
 It’s about 6km north of Chiang Rai so a little out of the way and tours do not stop here, however, if you have a scooter than head here before sunset so you can see it during the day and night, believe me when I say it’s worth it!
 I would say it one of the top places to visit when in this area.

 As you approach the hill, you are greeted with a giant white Buddha sitting on a lotus leaf and it is stunning.
 There are three different buildings on this site and we didn’t know which way to head first.
 To the left is the giant Buddha and to the right, a golden Chinese Pagoda and a white Buddhist Temple – we went for the pagoda first.